 Model validation is crucial for testing its excellent performance verification and evaluation.
-We validate our DNN model by considering experimentally observed and commercially available battery electrode material for both Li and Na-ion battery (see Table \ref{tbl:table2}).
-In Figure \ref{fig:fig_4}, we show the predicted voltages against DFT-calculated voltages for various electrode materials, demonstrating the model's accuracy and reliability.
+We validate our DNN model by considering experimentally observed and commercially available battery electrode material for both Li-ion and Na-ion batteries (see Table \ref{tbl:table2}).
+In Figure \ref{fig:fig_4}, we show the predicted voltages against the DFT-calculated voltages for various electrode materials, demonstrating the accuracy and reliability of the model.
 The plot shows a strong correlation between the predicted and DFT-calculated voltages, with an R$^2$ value of 0.991 and an MSE of 0.012V.
 The agreement between the predicted and experimental voltages is also excellent, with an average absolute deviation of 0.05V.
-This demonstrates the model's ability to accurately predict voltages for various electrode materials, which is essential for the design of high-performance batteries.
+This demonstrates the ability of the model to accurately predict voltages for various electrode materials, which is essential for the design of high-performance batteries.

-The list of materials used for the validation are shown in Table \ref{tbl:table2} along with voltage data obtained from DFT, our DNN model, and experiment.
-The absolute deviation of our model predicted voltage with experimental and DFT voltages are evaluated through the following expressions: $\Delta V_1 = |V_{DFT} - V_{DNN}|$ and $\Delta V_2 = |V_{expt.} - V_{DNN}|$ respectively, and tabulated in Table \ref{tbl:table2}.
+The list of materials used for the validation is shown in Table \ref{tbl:table2} along with voltage data obtained from DFT, our DNN model, and the experiment.
+The absolute deviation of the predicted voltage of our model with the experimental and DFT voltages is evaluated through the following expressions: $\Delta V_1 = |V_{DFT} - V_{DNN}|$ and $\Delta V_2 = |V_{expt.} - V_{DNN}|$, respectively, and is tabulated in Table \ref{tbl:table2}.

-Our model is developed based on DFT data of battery materials and its associated features, ensuring that the deviation ($\Delta V_1$) between our DNN model’s predicted voltage and the DFT-calculated voltage remains minimal for nearly all validation materials.
-In contrast, a larger deviation ($\Delta V_2$) is observed when comparing the predicted values to experimental data.
-This discrepancy is expected, as the voltage of battery materials is influenced by various experimental conditions such as humidity, temperature, and pressure—factors that are not accounted for in the DFT dataset.
+Our model is developed based on DFT data from battery materials and its associated features, ensuring that the deviation ($\Delta V_1$) between the predicted voltage of our DNN model and the calculated voltage by DFT remains minimal for nearly all validation materials.
+In contrast, a larger deviation ($\Delta V_2$) is observed when comparing the predicted values with the experimental data.
+This discrepancy is expected because the voltage of battery materials is influenced by various experimental conditions, such as humidity, temperature, and pressure, factors that are not considered in the DFT data set.
 Despite these challenges, our model demonstrates the ability to predict experimental voltages with minimal error, as evidenced by several cases presented in Table \ref{tbl:table2}.